PHSC Dual Enrollment

 If you are interested in Dual Enrollment, read about the eligibility information below and get into our office to see your school counselor (we are as excited as you are).

 PERT TEST INFO & Registration Link:

-- Students must score college ready on the ACT, SAT or PERT for Reading, Writing and Math.
+- Students must score college ready on the ACT, SAT, CLT or PERT for Reading, Writing and Math.

-- To sign up to take the November, 2023 PERT use our link at the bottom of this paragraph.
+- To sign up to take the March, 2024 PERT test use our link at the bottom of this paragraph.

 - Outside of this test administration, students will have to take the PERT test at Pasco-Hernando State College.
 Students must have a 3.00 cummulative unweighted gpa to be approved to take the PERT Test.

 - Visit our PERT Prep page to prepare.
 A moment of advice....the PERT test is "adaptive and diagnositic" which means as you answer the questions correctly, the questions get progressively harder.
 The harder the questions become, the better you are doing!!
 Your goal is to get the most difficult questions correct.